-Grant # 1288 Project Title: Improving Access to Healthcare in Desert Highland Gateway Estates Start Date: 07/01/2021 End Date: 06/30/2024 Term: 36 Months Grant Amount: \$575,000 Executive Summary: Borrego Health is committed to providing and increasing access to healthcare services for those living in Desert Highland Gateway Estates and the he surrounding communities.
-This funding will provide support for a pilot mobile services program and begin to assess the sustainability of a more permanent health care program within the community.
-It is anticipated that 2,913 medical and dental visits will be conducted with part-tim ne mobile services in the community.
+Grant # 1288 Project Title: Improving Access to Healthcare in Desert Highland Gateway Estates Start Date: 07/01/2021 End Date: 06/30/2024 Term: 36 Months Grant Amount: \$575,000 Executive Summary: Borrego Health is committed to providing and increasing access to healthcare services for those living in Desert Highland Gateway Estates and the ne surrounding communities.
+This funding will provide support for a pilot mobile services program and begin to assess the 5 permanent health care program within the community.
+It is anticipated that 2,913 medical and dental visits will be conducted with part-tim e mobile services in the community.

-1. Collaboration Through a multifaceted approach, Borrego Health intends to develop a collaborative relationship with the DHG Health and Wellness Committee.
+Goal/ Objective/ Other Topics Successes, Emergent Issues, Challenges Findings, and Supporting Information (Graphs, reports, indicator results, etc.) 1.
+Collaboration Through a multifaceted approach, Borrego Health intends to develop a collaborative relationship with the DHG Health and Wellness Committee.
 The team is committed to participation in meetings as desired by the committee to ensure open dialogue as to the perceptions of health issues.
 The committee will be informed of all planned schedules and activities on a monthly basis in advance to encourage support and participation.
 Any changes will be clearly communicated to avoid any misunderstanding.
 Borrego leadership continued to meet with the Desert Highland Gateway Estates Wellness committee to provide updates regarding the utilization of services, activities, and challenges.
 The goal is to encourage support, seek input and ideas from the neighborhood/community leaders to improve awareness and utilization of available services.
 During this reporting period, one meeting took place on July 15th, 2022.
 Attendees included: Desert Highland Gateway Wellness Committee: Dieter Crawford Borrego Health: Heidi Galicia, Director of School Base Health and Mobile Services Other attendees invited by the Wellness Committee and or Borrego Health: Meghan Kane Senior Program Officer for the Desert Health Care District, Donna Craig - Chief Program Officer Meeting highlights for this reporting period: Review of the overall patient visit since the launch of the project on July 12th 2021.
 Review of the total visits for las month, June 2022.
 Summary for year one (1) total visits, July 1st, 2021 - June 30th, 2022 (696 total medical